Codium-ai/pr-agent/SECURITY.md

 PR-Agent is an open-source tool to help efficiently review and handle pull requests.
 Qodo Merge is a paid version of PR-Agent, designed for companies and teams that require additional features and capabilities.

 This document describes the security policy of PR-Agent.
-For Qodo Merge's secutiry policy, see [here](https://qodo-merge-docs.qodo.ai/overview/data_privacy/#qodo-merge).
+For Qodo Merge's security policy, see [here](https://qodo-merge-docs.qodo.ai/overview/data_privacy/#qodo-merge).

 ## PR-Agent Self-Hosted Solutions